Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Analyze feature representations of DNNs

-Fig.~\ref{fig:concept} illustrates the basic idea of the algorithm.
-We aim to compute the entropy of the input subject to the small intra-concept feature variation (\emph{i.e.} the SID), in order to measure information discarding of the intermediate layer.
-We also use the intermediate-layer feature to reconstruct the input $\hat{x}=g(f)$ and measure the entropy of the reconstructed input (\emph{i.e.} the RU).
+Figure~\ref{fig:concept} illustrates the basic idea of the algorithm.
+We compute the entropy of the input (\emph{i.e.} the CID) when the input represents the same object instance.
+We also use features of the object instance to reconstruct the input { $\hat{x}=g(f)$} and measure the entropy of the reconstructed input (\emph{i.e.} the RU).
+In this way, two types of information discarding (CID and RU) of a specific layer can be represented using the same prototype formulation, \emph{s.t.} { $\Vert f'-f\Vert^2\!\!\le\!\!\epsilon$}, as follows,